We provide a Shiro Realm which works with the App Engine datastore via Objectify. Caching comes via App Engine's memcached service.

 together much simpler.

 Although Guice is considered to be lightweight (compared to Spring) it does slow down the startup of the application.
 This is because Guice does its wiring at startup, so pretty-much all your code will be loaded at once.
 With plain servlets you may be able to load classes incrementally.
-It is possible to use Guice without its AOP features, which slow down startup, but we've chosen to go with the whole package to show the use of Shiro annotations which require AOP.

 The Shiro components which need to be adapted to App Engine are realms, the cache and the AOP-based annotations.
 If the annotations aren't required then they can be eliminated and startup time will be reduced.